 When a visitor arrives on your landing page, they’ll do one of two things: convert or leave.
 Your content and design determines the actions your visitors will take.
 Focusing your visitor’s attention on your conversion goal is the power you have to turn your social media clicks into landing page conversions.
 So why do so many organizations still link their leads to leaky landing pages?

 Page leaks are links that divert your visitor from your call-to-action or conversion goal.
 The next step is to ensure that your landing page does not have any page leaks.
 Removing navigation bars from your landing pages has been shown to significantly increase conversions.
 Don’t include any links that take the visitor to another web page before they complete that single goal.

 One of the most common mistakes marketers make when building social media landing pages is overlooking message matching.
 Just because someone clicked on your social media ad or post doesn’t mean they’ll stay interested.
 By making sure the copy on your landing page matches the post they clicked on, you will increase your likelihood of keeping your visitor’s attention.

 This is the moment your visitors begin to trust you.
 Your leads are people above all – as human beings, we feel good when the expectation we were set up for is validated.

 Think of your target audience when you write your landing page copy.
-Mirror their intentions in your writing, especially if your content marketing targets people with a problem you can solve with your product or service.
+Mirror their intentions and desires in your writing, especially if your content marketing targets people with a problem you can solve with your product or service.

 Simplicity is key, so remember the 3 C’s of copywriting – write copy that is clear, concise, and compelling.